anxkhn/bitmoji/Readme.md

 ## Background

-Taking screenshots of Bitmojis and Friendmojis from various platforms often results in lower quality images with non-transparent backgrounds.
-To address this issue, this project was created.
-It allows you to directly access high-quality Bitmojis and Friendmojis from Snapchat servers.
+Taking screenshots of Bitmojis from Snapchat app resulted in lower quality images with non-transparent backgrounds and also your friend getting screenshot taken notification.
+To bypass this issue, I built this project to allow you to directly generate high-quality Bitmojis and Friendmojis directly from Snapchat servers.

 ## Technology Stack